jvpdls/jvpdls/README.md

-# Web Developer | Full Stack Developer
+# SEO Specialist & Web Developer

 I'm a dedicated professional with a strong inclination toward technical aspects of website optimization and development.
 My expertise spans from server maintenance to CDN configuration.
 Furthermore, I have a solid background in SEO.